 - ME: Ok…I see where you’re going with that.
 But what does it mean, the perimeter of something?

 - 4th GRADER: I know, but I can’t really explain it.

 This girl had learned perimeter as just a random rule she needed to memorize.
 She didn’t understand that perimeter measures the outside edge of a shape; she just knew how to get the answer.

 What she needed was an easy way to understand the idea of perimeter, so she’d be able to reason her way through a problem even if she forgets the rule.

-Which is why I came up with the Perimeter Game–a super fun geometry game that makes sense of perimeter in a way kids totally understand.
+Which is why I came up with the Perimeter Game–a super fun geometry game for kids that makes sense of perimeter in a way kids totally understand.

 HOW TO PLAY “THE PERIMETER GAME”

 PLAYERS: 2-4 players

 GOAL: Be the first to make a shape with a perimeter of 24 units

 1. Roll the die.
 Take that number of tiles.